 Chocolate and prunes are a heavenly combination, and this dark chocolate mousse recipe works that combination to its advantage.
-The addition of Earl Grey ice cream provides a nice, creamy counterpoint to the rich prunes and chocolate.
-You can buy the dried orange powder online required for this chocolate dessert from Kevin Mangeolles
+Kevin Mangeolles adds Earl Grey ice cream to provide a creamy counterpoint to the rich prunes and chocolate.
+You can buy the dried orange powder online.

 Method